Sunday, August 30, 2015

 • 5-7 pound pork shoulder - I used a whole shoulder with bone and skin.
 It's okay to use boneless pork roast (this will cook quicker by an hour.)

 • Banana Leaves - enough to wrap pork 2 times.
-Extra layer of leaves as they will spit and shrink, so double wrap the pork.
-Okay to substitute and steam with brewed green tea in roasting pan.
+An extra layer of leaves as they will spit and shrink, so double wrap the pork.
+Okay to substitute and steam with brewed green tea in a roasting pan.

-• 2 tablespoons liquid smoke - Just coat the pork, allow to obsorb for a minute then add another coat of liquid smoke.
+• 2 tablespoons liquid smoke - Just coat the pork, allow to absorb for a minute then add another coat of liquid smoke.

 • Salt and pepper to taste - If you have Hawaiian Salt then use that.